mongodb/specifications/source/retryable-writes/retryable-writes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The RetryableWriteError label might be added to an error in a variety of ways:

+- When the driver encounters a network error establishing an initial connection to a server, it MUST add a RetryableWriteError label to that error if the MongoClient performing the operation has the retryWrites configuration option set to true.

 - When the driver encounters a network error communicating with any server version that supports retryable writes, it MUST add a RetryableWriteError